salsasteve/salsasteve.com/DEPLOY.md

 # Website Deployment with Cloudflare and Docker

-This guide walks you through the process of deploying a website using Docker, Cloudflare, and a custom domain from Namecheap.
+This guide walks you through the process of deploying a website using Docker, Cloudflare, and a custom domain.

 ## Prerequisites